Collegiate Recognition

 -

-This award was established in 1985 to annually recognize Alpha Sigma Alpha’s collegiate chapters that uphold the high ideals of the sorority in the areas of membership, academic excellence, finances, membership education, chapter operations, service and giving, national meetings, ritual, organization image, national bylaws, policies and procedures, advisory board and alumnae involvement.
+This award annually recognizes those chapters who uphold the high ideals of the Sorority in the areas of membership, academic excellence, finances, membership education, chapter operations, service & charitable giving, national meetings, ritual, chapter image, national bylaws, policies and procedures, advisory board & housing corporation and alumnae involvement.
+Chapters who have a high overall score on the end of the year report are recognized with this award.

 -

-Chapters that have shown a commitment to each other, their chapter and the national organization by upholding the high ideals of the sorority.
+- Aspire chapters … are chapters that have shown a commitment to each other, their chapter and the national organization by upholding the high ideals of the Sorority.

 -